CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-5.md

 }
 {% endhighlight %}

-The hover window, called a Tooltip under the hood, can be accessed through:

-{% highlight javascript %}
-cdb.vis.Vis.addTooltip(map_object, sublayer, arr_of_cols, options);
-{% endhighlight %}

 https://github.com/CartoDB/training/blob/gh-pages/workshops_map.html#L107

-All can be used with named maps as well (link to tutorial or webinar) as long as the interaction columns are defined in the configuration when the map is created.
+All can be used with [named maps](http://bl.ocks.org/ohasselblad/515a8af1f99d5e690484) as well as long as the interaction columns are defined in the configuration when the map is created.
+Check out our [tutorial](http://docs.cartodb.com/tutorials/named_maps.html) and [webinar writeup](http://bl.ocks.org/ohasselblad/515a8af1f99d5e690484) on named maps.

 ### Hard